BrentGrammer/PROGNOTES/ComputerScience/Trees.md

 - The root node of the tree will be at the end and visited last using this method
 - Start at root, recurse left to visit a terminus and then back up and right, go all the way up and down the right half in the same way and then at the end you visit the root node.

+## Depth first search

+- Preserves the shape of the tree (i.e. if you are comparing two trees)
+  - Breadth first search does not preserve shape
+- uses recursion (breadth first traversal uses iteration)

 ### Coding a traversal (Depth First Search)

 - The base case for travsersing is when the node is undefined (you have reached a leaf/terminus)